CopernicaMarketingSoftware/Documentation/Publisher/en/setting-unsubscribe-options.md

 However, there are other triggers besides those two.
 For example, when we receive a complaint at our abuse address.
 Some email providers have feedback loops that give us a heads up when someone logs an email as spam.
 These types of feedback are caught by Copernia and processed according to your unsubscribe options.

+## Where to find
+Unsubscribe behaviour can be set for each database individually.
+The profile management module has an option called 'set unsubscribe behaviour' under the database menu.
+Click this, and the rest speaks for itself.